By Michelle Mielly

 While many of his contemporaries dismissed or ignored Rorty’s dire predictions, philosopher Hannah Arendt had also foreseen these identity wars, as early as 1963.

 Dissecting the trail of war criminal Adolf Eichmann, Arendt observed the systemic failure to think among Nazis and their followers and concluded, famously, that evil can easily be banalized.

 As we now know only too well, evil can easily become banal online, too.

-Michelle Mielly is Associate Professor in People, Organizations, Society, Grenoble École de Management (GEM).
-Her work is situated within a broad international context as an educator, researcher, and consultant.
+Michelle Mielly is an Associate Professor in People, Organizations, Society, Grenoble École de Management (GEM).

 Stay updated with all the insights.